bywayboy/luci-app-jmlicense/README.md

 luci-app-jmlicense
 ==================

-a demo to show you how to create a luci application
+a demo to show you how to create a luci application with language pack.